solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Deploy_Laravel_API_app.md

 ## Provision Azure Kubernetes Service

 Navigate to the `Kubernetes` directory within the `java-api` directory in the project root from a PowerShell terminal instance.
 Then, execute the `create-azure-resources.ps1` script, passing the parameters in the order shown below.
-The command will provision Azure Container Registry and push the two Docker images; provision a new Azure Kubernetes Service cluster and provide it access to ACR; and create the `contosonoshnow` namespace within the Kubernetes cluster.
+The command will provision Azure Container Registry and push the two Docker images; provision a new Azure Kubernetes Service cluster and provide it access to ACR; create the `contosonoshnow` namespace within the Kubernetes cluster.

 - Provide a unique `Suffix` that is the **same as the suffix used for the create-database.ps1 script**
 - Provide the name of your lab `Resource Group` (same as the Resource Group used for the prior script)